 He wakens me, | who comes from the deep—

-In The Chronicle of the Kings of Norway the biggest game changer occurs.
+In The Chronicle of the Kings of Norway, the biggest game-changer occurs.
 The story of Odin (referenced as Othin) is told in depth.
 In this story, it is said that “A sacrifice was to be made for a good season at the beginning of winter….”
-This first sacrifice was to Thor, there were 2 more Freyr and Odin.
-It then states that after Skadi’s failed marriage with Njorth, she married Odin and they had many sons.
-In a verse about one of their sons Skadi is directly referred to as “Ski-goddess.”
+This first sacrifice was to Thor, and there were two more to Freyr and Odin.
+It then states that after Skadi’s failed marriage with Njorth, she married Odin and had many sons.
+In a verse about one of their sons, Skadi is directly referred to as “Ski-goddess.”

-It seems questionable what a good winter would actually mean, but after some further reading it seems a snowy winter was somewhat important since they relied on the snow and ice for migration and travel.
+It seems questionable what a good winter would mean, but after some further reading, it looks a snowy winter was somewhat important since they relied on the snow and ice for migration and travel.
 However, a fruitful summer seemed to be the main reason for sacrifices.

 Modern times have brought on some alternative interpretations, of course.
-Over the span of 100 years, skiers decided that Skadi and Ullr got married and that Ullr was the god of snow and worth making ski sacrifices to.
-Ski journals, websites, blogs and even a Wikipedia pages mention Ullr’s importance in the ski community and how we should praise him hoping for a good season.
+Over 100 years, skiers decided that Skadi and Ullr got married and that Ullr was the god of snow and worth making ski sacrifices to.
+Ski journals, websites, blogs, and even Wikipedia pages mention Ullr’s importance in the ski community and how we should praise him, hoping for a good season.

-When you actually dig into Norse Mythology there’s little doubt that Skadi was the goddess of snow and that she is the one you should be praising and sacrificing to for a strong winter, not Ullr.
+When you dig into Norse Mythology, there’s little doubt that Skadi was the goddess of snow and that she is the one you should be praising and sacrificing to for a strong winter, not Ullr.

-Note: if you would like to properly make a sacrifice to Thor it seems you’ll need some live pigs or horses… You may want to consider alternatives.
+Note: if you would like to sacrifice Thor properly, it seems you’ll need some live pigs or horses.
+You may want to consider alternatives.